eficode-academy/docker-katas/labs/07-building-an-image.md

 - EXPOSE
 - ENTRYPOINT

+Details:

-* `FROM` is always the first item in the Dockerfile.
+- `FROM` is always the first item in the Dockerfile.
 It is a requirement that the Dockerfile starts with the `FROM` command.
 Images are created in layers, which means you can use another image as the base image for your own.
 The `FROM` command defines your base layer.
 As argument, it takes the name of the image.
 Optionally, you can add the Docker Hub username of the maintainer and image version, in the format `username/imagename:version`.

-* `RUN` is used to build up the image you're creating.
+- `RUN` is used to build up the image you're creating.
 For each `RUN` command, Docker will run the command then create a new layer of the image.
 This way you can roll back your image to previous states easily.
 The syntax for a `RUN` instruction is to place the full text of the shell command after the `RUN` (e.g., `RUN mkdir /user/local/foo`).
 This will automatically run in a `/bin/sh` shell.
 You can define a different shell like this: `RUN /bin/bash -c 'mkdir /user/local/foo'`

-* `COPY` copies local files into the container.
+- `COPY` copies local files into the container.
 The files need to be in the same folder (or a sub folder) as the Dockerfile itself.
 An example is copying the requirements for a python app into the container: `COPY requirements.txt /usr/src/app/`.

-* `ADD` should only be used if you want to copy and unpack a tar file into the image.
-In any other case, use `COPY`.
+- `ADD` should only be used if you want to copy and unpack a tar file into the image.
+In any other case, use `COPY`. `ADD` can also be used to add a file directly from an URL; consider whether this is good practice.

-* `CMD` defines the commands that will run on the image at start-up.
+- `CMD` defines the commands that will run on the image at start-up.
 Unlike a `RUN`, this does not create a new layer for the image, but simply runs the command.
 There can only be one `CMD` in a Dockerfile.
 If you need to run multiple commands, the best way to do that is to have the `CMD` run a script. `CMD` requires that you tell it where to run the command, unlike `RUN`.
 So example `CMD` commands would be:

 ```docker
   CMD ["python", "./app.py"]